rootslab/syllabus/Readme.md

   , ecmd: '*2\r\n$3\r\nGET\r\n$1\r\n1\r\n'

  /*
-  * An utility function to parse data replied by Redis
+  * 'fn' is an utility function to parse data replied by Redis after sending
-  * after sending a command.
-For default is an echo function
+  * a command.
+For default is Bolgia#reveal function ( it converts Buffers to
-  * ( it returns input as output ), otherwise depending on
+  * String and Numbers ), otherwise, depending on the command, the function
-  * command the function could be Abaco#parseInt,
+  * could be also Abaco#parseInt, Abaco#parseFloat, etc..
-  * Abaco#parseFloat, etc..
   */
-  , 'fn' : function ( Object data )  : Object
+  , 'fn' : function ( Object data ) {} : Object

+  /*
+   * 'zn' is a callback function placeholder, for defaults it's an empty function;
+   * it could be specified passing a function as the last argument to any of command
+   * methods.
+   * See signatures below to check the correct syntax of a particular command.
+   */
+  , 'zn' : function () {} : undefined
 }
 ```